 To check that our laminar flow hood is suitable for microbiological uses, we tested for air and surface contamination.
 In addition to testing within the hood, we also collected samples on a regular lab bench for comparison.

-How to Test Laminar Flow Hood Sterility
+How to Test Levels of Contamination in a Laminar Flow Hood

 Plates are positioned inside the laminar flow hood, towards the back